Frequently Asked Questions

 The University of Southern California is a single institution, a trademark that stands for quality in higher education, research, health care, and a variety of other programs and activities.
 Given this diversity, it is necessary to establish a set of guidelines that position the university’s identity under one unified set of standards.

-May I create my own custom icon, wordmark or logotype for an academic unit, department, program, institute, center or office?
+May I create a custom logotype for an academic unit, department, program, institute, center or office?

 May I use the seal instead of the shield?

-The seal and the shield are not interchangeable.
-The shield is the primary academic mark; the seal is to be applied to formal applications such as gala invitations and legally sanctioned or official documents such as diplomas and certificates of merit.
+No, the seal and the shield are not interchangeable.
+The shield is the primary academic mark and should be used in most applications.
+The seal is only for formal applications such as gala invitations and legally sanctioned or official documents such as diplomas and certificates of merit.

-May I use the shield element by itself without the wordmark or monogram?
+May I use the shield element by itself?

 When using an academic unit logotype, do I also have to use one of the university logotypes?